miyabi-no1-fan/slp_png/README.md

     return 0;
 }
 ```
-- The output image format is raw format except for color type 3 which will be converted to RGBA32.
+The output image format is raw format except for color type 3 which will be converted to RGBA32.

-It is equivalent to this spng format:
+If you're familiar with libspng, our output format is equivalent to this:
 ```C
 (color_type == SPNG_COLOR_TYPE_INDEXED) ?
 SPNG_FMT_RGBA8 : SPNG_FMT_RAW
 ```
-we have our test to ensure slp_png_read output match every single byte of spng output using that format
+We have our test to ensure slp_png_read output match every single byte of libspng output using the same format.

 ## Features